Your Chance To Live!

 And here are some dead creeps:

 In case you cannot make out the text, the epitaph under the evil sun reads “DECEASED: Miss Sunny Hott by excessive heat and insolation, July 19, 1984.”
-Had I bothered to do the math, I would have realized that I would be dead before the age of 18, and I should avoid insolation.
+Had I bothered to do the math, I would have realized I would be dead by the age of 17.
 The other tombstones read:

 Guess what crossed my mind when the dentist said, “let’s take some pictures of those teeth!”